itsmiki/aws-solutions-architect-associate-saa-c03/notes.md

 - performs one-time migration as well as continuous data replication
 - can be used with AWS Snowball Edge to transfer large databases without using Internet

+# Module 6 - Creating a networking Environment